How we score programs

 The aggregate score

-The 5-review suppression rule
+The 5-review release rule

 What a verified review requires